Frequently Asked Questions (FAQ)

-By agreement among the institutions the common tuition rate for the 2016-2017 academic year is $545 per graduate credit hour ($390 for undergraduate credit).
+By agreement among the institutions the common tuition rate for the 2018-2019 academic year is $580 per graduate credit hour.
 Books and classroom materials are not included.
 No other campus fees are assessed.
 Student fees are paid to the institution to which they are accepted and through which they enroll, regardless of which institution teaches the courses.

 How long does it take to complete?

 Students typically complete the master's program in four years if they are employed full time and taking only one course each semester.
 Students who take two classes each term (fall, spring and summer) can complete the program in 2 years.
-The certificate program may be completed in less time.
+The certificate program may be completed in one year, depending on how many courses are taken each semester.
 Students may take classes on either a part-time or full-time basis.

 How frequently are courses offered?